nickschufi/data-projects/README.md

 ## About Me

-I'm currently finish studying Applied Data Science and Articial Intelligence on a Master's level and looking to start my career in data.
+I'm currently finish studying Applied Data Science and Artificial Intelligence on a Master's level and looking to start my career in data.